 The police officers of the UCCS Police Department are Colorado Peace Officers and receive their police authority via the provisions of Colorado Revised Statutes, Title 24, Article 7.5.
-This statute gives officers the authority to enforce all laws of the state of Colorado while acting within the scope of his or her authority and in the performance of his or her duties.
+This statute gives officers the authority to enforce all laws of the state of Colorado while acting within the scope of their authority and in the performance of their duties.
 The University of Colorado Board of Regents has delegated authority to the UCCS Police Department to enforce University rules and regulations, as well as municipal, county, and state laws.
-UCCS Police officers have full police authority on all properties owned or controlled by the University and in the City of Colorado Springs as per the Memorandum of Understand.
-UCCS Police may also refer University students to the Office of the Dean of Students when offenses involve violations of University rules and regulations.
+UCCS Police Officers have full police authority on all properties owned or controlled by the University and in the City or Colorado Springs as per the Memorandum of Understanding.
+UCCS Police may also refer University students to the Officer of the Dean of Students when offenses involve violations of University rules and regulations.